MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dataverse-sql-query.md

 ![Error message.](media/TDS-SQL-blocked-port-error.png)

 The solution is to verify the TCP ports 1433 or 5558 from the client are unblocked.
-One possible method to do that is described below.
+Use one of the following methods to do that is described below.

+#### Use PowerShell to validate connection with TDS endpoint

+1. Open a PowerShell command window.
+2. Run the Test-connection command. <br> `Test-NetConnection -ComputerName <environment>.crm.dynamics.com -port 1433`

+If the connection is successful a line "TcpTestSucceeded : True" will be returned.

-#### Establish a telnet session to the TDS service listener
+#### Establish a telnet session to the TDS endpoint

 1. On a Microsoft Windows computer, install/enable telnet.
     1. Choose **Start**.